A Simple Convergence Proof of Adam and Adagrad: Main results

 \subsection{Convergence bounds}

 For simplicity, we first give convergence results for $\beta_1 = 0$, along with a complete proof in Section~\ref{sec:proofs}.
 We then provide the results with momentum, with their proofs in the Appendix, Section~\ref{app:sec:proofs}.
-We also provide a bound on the convergence of SGD with an improved dependency on $\beta_1$ in the Appendix, Section~\ref{app:sec:sgd_result}, along with its proof in Section~\ref{app:sec:sgd_proof}. \paragraph{No heavy-ball momentum}
+We also provide a bound on the convergence of SGD with a $O(1 / (1 - \beta_1)$ dependency in the Appendix, Section~\ref{app:sec:sgd_result}, along with its proof in Section~\ref{app:sec:sgd_proof}. \paragraph{No heavy-ball momentum}

 \begin{theorem}[Convergence of Adagrad without momentum] Given the assumptions from Section~\ref{sec:problem}, the iterates $x_n$ defined in Section~\ref{sec:adamethods} with hyper-parameters verifying $\beta_2 = 1$, $\alpha_n =\alpha$ with $\alpha > 0$ and $\beta_1 = 0$, and $\tau$ defined by \eqref{eq:def_tau}, we have for any $N \in \nat^*$,